Annual Events at the Scandinavian Cultural Center

 Norwegian Christmas Service (Julegudstjeneste)

 An annual event on the PLU campus since 1975, this event is a blend of spiritual songs and scripture readings that tell the story of Jesus.
 The candlelight service has become a family tradition for many in the Tacoma-Seattle area.
-The event is conducted by students in the Scandinavian Area Studies Program.
+The event is conducted by students and faculty in the Norwegian Program.
+For the last two years it has been held in the newly renovated Ness Family Chapel, which is located on the 3rd floor of the Karen Hille Phillips Center for the Performing Arts.
+This chapel is the Rose Window chapel.

 Held in early December, the Norwegian Christmas Service is the perfect way to celebrate the meaning of Christmas with a special candlelight service.
-The event affords an opportunity for students in the Norwegian and Scandinavian Studies Area Studies programs to use their Norwegian language skills in a very meaningful way by forming class choirs and reading scriptures.
+The event affords an opportunity for students in the Norwegian program to use their Norwegian language skills in a very meaningful way by forming class choirs and reading scriptures.
 A reception follows with Norwegian cookies, punch, and coffee.
 The event is free and open to the public.
-Sponsors: Scandinavian Cultural Center and Scandinavian Area Studies Program.
+Sponsors: Scandinavian Cultural Center and Norwegian Program.

 Swedish Sankta Lucia Fest